Posted by: Northwest Eye in General on November 30, 2025

 Clinical studies reveal that:

-- 70% to 90% of patients experience after completing a full course of IPL treatment, which typically involves 3 to 4 sessions spaced over several weeks.
+- 70% to 90% of patients experience relief after completing a full course of IPL treatment, which typically involves 3 to 4 sessions spaced over several weeks.

 - Not only does this therapy alleviate symptoms, but it also enhances the function of the Meibomian glands, providing longer-lasting relief and reducing the need for artificial tears.